Florence: 20th century

 During World War II the city experienced a year-long German occupation (1943–1944) being part of the Italian Social Republic.
+The Germans operated a subcamp of the Stalag 337 prisoner-of-war camp in the city.
 Hitler declared it an open city on 3 July 1944 as troops of the British 8th Army closed in.
-In early August, the retreating Germans decided to demolish all the bridges along the Arno linking the district of Oltrarno to the rest of the city, making it difficult for troops of the 8th Army to cross.
-However, at the last moment Charles Steinhauslin, at the time consul of 26 countries in Florence, convinced the German general in Italy that the Ponte Vecchio was not to be destroyed due to its historical value.
-Instead, an equally historic area of streets directly to the south of the bridge, including part of the Corridoio Vasariano, was destroyed using mines.
-Since then the bridges have been restored to their original forms using as many of the remaining materials as possible, but the buildings surrounding the Ponte Vecchio have been rebuilt in a style combining the old with modern design.
-Shortly before leaving Florence, as they knew that they would soon have to retreat, the Germans executed many freedom fighters and political opponents publicly, in streets and squares including the Piazza Santo Spirito.
+Except for the Ponte Vecchio, in early August, the retreating Germans decided to demolish all the bridges along the Arno linking the district of Oltrarno to the rest of the city, making it difficult for troops of the 8th Army to cross.

 Florence was liberated by New Zealand, South African and British troops on 4 August 1944 alongside partisans from the Tuscan Committee of National Liberation (CTLN).
 The Allied soldiers who died driving the Germans from Tuscany are buried in cemeteries outside the city (Americans about 9 km south of the city, British and Commonwealth soldiers a few kilometres east of the centre on the right bank of the Arno).

 At the end of World War II in May 1945, the US Army's Information and Educational Branch was ordered to establish an overseas university campus for demobilised American service men and women in Florence.
 The first American university for service personnel was established in June 1945 at the School of Aeronautics.
 Some 7,500 soldier-students were to pass through the university during its four one-month sessions (see G. I. American Universities).

 In November 1966, the Arno flooded parts of the centre, damaging many art treasures.
 Around the city there are tiny placards on the walls noting where the flood waters reached at their highest point.